PIETRO-ing/credit_card_fraud_detection/README.md

 ## AUC ROC

 This dataset is highly imbalanced so the usual accuracy or the confusion matrix doesn't tell much on how well the model perform.
+Just 0.172% of all transactions are fraud.
+To assess how well a model fits a dataset, we can look at the following two metrics:
+- Sensitivity: true positive rate
+- Specificity: true negative rate
+The ROC curve (receiver operating characteristic) and AUC (area under the curve) display on a plot this two metrics.